Freshpet dog and cat food frequently asked questions.

 All Freshpet poultry, beef and fish ingredients are sourced from USDA registered suppliers who follow all USDA regulations for safe handling.
 Freshpet lamb is sourced from New Zealand and is natural, free-range, and BSE free.
 The poultry used in our Nature’s Fresh recipes are antibiotic and hormone free.

 Freshpet uses fresh meats because they are fresher, held to higher quality standards, and are never pre-processed.
 Our fresh meats only include muscle meats, are never frozen or heated prior to being included in our recipes, and must be used within 7 days.
-Meat meals can include varying types and qualities of meat, by-products and waste products, are highly processed, and can have a shelf life of up to one year.
+Meat meals can include varying types and qualities of meat and waste products, are highly processed, and can have a shelf life of up to one year.
 Learn more about the differences between fresh meats and rendered meals here.

 Tapioca is a gluten-free starch naturally derived from the root of the cassava plant that is used in some Freshpet recipes to help combine the fresh ingredients together.
 It is often used in human foods such as soups, sauces, cheese and gluten-free bakery items.